-31. LOAD TRANSFER MODES
+30. LOAD TRANSFER MODES

-The unit offers 3 ways of transferring the load from genset to mains and vice versa:
+The unit offers 2 ways of transferring the load from genset to mains and vice versa:

-- -transfer with interruption,
+-transfer with interruption,

-- -no break transfer, (from genset to mains)
+-no break transfer, (with or without synchronization)

-- -soft transfer

-31.1.
+30.1.
 TRANSFER WITH INTERRUPTION

 This is the most conventional way of transferring the load between the genset and mains.
 There will be a power interruption period during the transfer.
 Note that the program parameters Mains Contactor Timer and Genset Contactor Timer define the power interruption period.